 The Regimental S-7 is responsible for the Corps' social events such as movie nights, concerts and mixers.
-The Office of Cadet Life also oversees many social events throughout the year to include the Midwinter Formal, Ring Figure Weekend, Homecoming Hop and the Cadet Life Ski Trip.
+The Deputy Commandant also oversees many social events throughout the year to include the Midwinter Formal, Ring Figure Weekend, Homecoming Hop, the Cadet Ski Trip, and Trick or Treat in the Barracks.